opengeospatial/ets-ogcapi-features10/README.md

 The test suite is built using [Apache Maven v3](https://maven.apache.org/).
 The options for running the suite are summarized below.

+As entry point the Landing Page of the WFS 3.0 is expected.

 #### 1. Integrated development environment (IDE)

 Use a Java IDE such as Eclipse, NetBeans, or IntelliJ.
 Clone the repository and build the project.